dymmond/asyncz/docs/index.md

 Nowadays using async frameworks with python is somewhat common and becoming even more mainstream.
 A lot of applications usually need a complex stack of technologies to fullfil their needs and directly or indirectly, a scheduler.

-There are great frameworks out there that do the job extremely well, the best example is APScheduler, which is where Asyncz came from.
+There are great frameworks out there that do the task extremely well, the best example is APScheduler, which is where Asyncz came from.

 To be even more honest, Asyncz is a revamp of APScheduler.
 Without the APScheduler there is no Asyncz, so much that